Skyhawk Sports Information | Ryne Rickman - Sports Information Director (MBB, VB, GOLF, WTEN, RODEO, EQUEST)

 Since 2010, he has served as the official statistician at the Ohio Valley Conference men's and women's basketball tournament in Nashville, where he was solely responsible for all stats from the tournament.
 He also served in that same role for the 2012 NCAA Men’s Basketball Tournament Second/Third Rounds, also held in Nashville.

 Rickman was also Tournament Director of the 2011 OVC Tennis Tournament, held in Paducah, Ky.
-In March of 2009, Rickman was a media relations assistant at the NCAA men's basketball South Regional tournament in Memphis, arranging press conferences and post-game interviews in the Sweet 16/Elite 8 rounds.
+In 2009 and 2017, Rickman was a media relations assistant at the NCAA men's basketball South Regional tournament in Memphis, arranging press conferences and post-game interviews in the Sweet 16/Elite 8 rounds.
 He also served as official scorer of the 2008 Major/60 12 Year Old Cal Ripken World Series in Martin from Aug.
 7-14, 2008, overseeing the four-day, 10-team national Babe Ruth Little League tournament.

 A native of Benton, Ky., Rickman came to UT Martin from Murray State, where he graduated with a degree in journalism and a minor in recreation in May 2008.
 He worked part-time as a student worker in the Athletics Media Relations office for four years and was the media contact for track and field and cross country, and also the head researcher for football and basketball media guides.
 He was a co-contributor to Murray State's 2007 football media guide, which was named by the College Sports Information Directors of America (CoSIDA) as the Best in the Nation for Football Bowl Subdivision universities.